 Even if it’s just a little bit of money, an emergency fund will give you a cushion when things go wrong — and they will.
 A cash stash may be all that separates you from debt.

 Among the unanticipated situations you may face:

 - Delayed financial aid payments: Mistakes occur, and they can hold up the process.

-- Auto repairs: If your car breaks down and you rely on it for transportation to school, you’ll need the cash to get it back up and running.
+- Auto repairs: If your car breaks down and you rely on it for transportation to school, you’ll need a way to get it back up and running.

-What are you doing to teach college students how to handle money?
+What tips do you have for college students managing on a budget?
 Share in comments below or on our Facebook page.

 Our Policy: We welcome relevant and respectful comments in order to foster healthy and informative discussions.
 All other comments may be removed.
 Comments with links are automatically held for moderation.